TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::{prf:example}
-:label: Ex:EigenValues:Singularity
+:label: Ex:EigenValues:SingularMatrix

 The matrix $A = \begin{bmatrix} 1 & 3 \\ 2 & 6 \end{bmatrix}$
-has rank 1, so according to {prf:ref}`Prop:EigenValues:Singularity` it has eigenvalue 0.
+has rank 1, so according to {prf:ref}`Prop:EigenValues:SingularMatrix` it has eigenvalue 0.

 The equation  $A\vect{x} = \vect{0}$ has the nonzero solution
 $\vect{x} = \begin{bmatrix} 3 \\ -1 \end{bmatrix}$,